boisgera/pandoc/README.md

 in Python than in Haskell (the native language of the pandoc library).

-The pandoc Python library translates documents between the native pandoc JSON format and our Python document model.
+The pandoc Python library translates documents between the native pandoc JSON format and a Python document model.
 If you need to manage other formats (html, latex, etc.) use the pandoc command-line tool to convert to/from the JSON format.